 Our principal executive offices are located at 99 Fu Quan Road, Shanghai 200335, People's Republic of China, and our telephone number is (86-21) 3406-4880.
+Our agent for service of process in the United States is CT Corporation System.
 Our principal website address is www.ctrip.com.
 The information on our websites should not be deemed to be part of this annual report.